Fees and key information

 (core, 15 credits)

 This module consists of a short work placement (or work-related activity) lasting over one semester.
 This usually translates into 12 to 15 full working days (or the part time equivalent of this) in the framework of 150 hours (15-credit module) considering some time for reflection, research and documentation.
-The work placement is facilitated by the University's Careers and Employability Team.
-The module enables students to undertake an appropriate short period of professional activity, usually related to their course at level 5 (Intermediate level), with a business or community organisation and to gain credit for their achievements.
-The activity can be student’s part-time job, a volunteering activity, employment activity, an activity within Londonmet, an activity related to client’s brief or business start-up activity.
+The work placement is facilitated by the University’s Work Based Team (WBT) and the Careers and Employability Team.
+The module enables students to undertake an appropriate short period of professional activity, usually related to their course at level 5 (Intermediate level), with a business or community organization and to gain credit for their achievements.
+The activity can be a student’s part-time job, a volunteering activity, employment activity, an activity within London Met, an activity related to client’s brief or business start-up activity.

 Read full details